 - Enzyme inhibitors.
 These candidates have the potential to act on targets such as the ATPases BRG1 and BRM of the BAF complex.
 Our screening capabilities enable us to find allosteric inhibitors which afford additional selectivity over orthosteric, or direct, inhibitors. - Protein degraders.
-These candidates are bifunctional degraders in which one portion of the molecule specifically recognizes the target while the other portion is able to direct the destruction of the target by the cell's protein degradation system. - Transcription factor disruptors.
+These candidates are either heterobifunctional or molecular glue degraders which serve to specifically recruit a target to an E3 ligase component, resulting in the removal of the target protein by the cell's native protein degradation system. - Transcription factor disruptors.
 These candidates will be direct small-molecule disruptors of the protein-protein interactions between transcription factors and chromatin remodeling complexes.